kitspace/kitspace/README.md

 - [Ninja Build](https://github.com/ninja-build/ninja/releases) >= 1.5.1
 - [Yarn](https://yarnpkg.com/) to ensure the correct dependencies are installed
 - The rest of the dependencies can be retrieved via `yarn install`
+- [Inkscape] Use the respective Linux tool to install it (i.e. `sudo apt-get install inkscape` on Ubuntu).

 ### Running a local dev server